rphutchinson/medalerts-stack-1/README.md

 Further, by the very nature of this RFQ, we are open sourcing all code for this prototype via GitHub and publishing our Approach to developing.

 ### Deploy in a Flexible Hosting Environment
-To ensure we our services were deployed to a flexible infrastructure, where resources could be provisioned in real-time, via APIs to meet traffic spikes and user demand, and only pay for what we use, we chose Amazon Web Services.
+To ensure our services were deployed to a flexible infrastructure where resources could be provisioned in real time via APIs to meet traffic spikes and user demand, and only pay for what we use, we chose Amazon Web Services.

-With this approach resources are provisioned on demand and can scale through multiple regions.
-This application is currently set up with one region, and multiple availability zones and AWS CloudFront on top of S3 for our Content Delivery Network.
+With this approach, resources are provisioned on demand and can scale through multiple regions and availability zones.
+This application is currently set up with Elastic Beanstalk in one region with subnets in multiple availability zones.
+AWS CloudFront is our content delivery network (CDN) serving static application resources from S3.

 ### Manage Security and Privacy Through Reusable Processes
 This protoptype uses a [deployment script](scripts/deploy.sh) and environment variables to ensure configuration of production environment remains consistent and controllable.

+The production application environment sits inside a virtual private cloud (VPC) within AWS.
+This allows us to utilize security groups and network access control lists (ACLs), which handle security and accessibility at both the instance level and subnet level.

 The [installation instructions](INSTALLATION.md) detail the steps to install and run this prototype on another machine and includes scripts to automate the process.